 In the waters of the Solomon Islands, sheer chance revealed to science that the Hawksbill sea turtle glows in the dark.
-While studying other well known fluorescing corals and reef sharks, David Gruber an Assistant Professor of Biology and Environmental Science at City University of New York (CUNY), utilized a specially equipped camera and serendipitously captured a Hawksbill turtle sporting a stunning array of colors never before observed from any other reptile.
+While studying other well known fluorescing corals and reef sharks, David Gruber an Assistant Professor of Biology and Environmental Science at City University of New York (CUNY), utilized a specially equipped camera and serendipitously captured a Hawksbill turtle sporting a stunning array of colors, making the Hawksbill the first known bioflourescent reptile.

 The Hawksbill turtle’s appearance on film was brief.
-However, Gruber’s team found a local community who kept a small population of Hawksbills.
+Gruber’s team however managed to locate a local community that kept a small population of Hawksbills.
 Gruber exposed the Hawksbill to similar conditions in the original underwater experiment, and found they, too, glowed red in the yellow filter.

-While many other creatures on land and underwater have demonstrated the luminous trait, this is the first ever observance in a reptile.
-Hopefully, this new discovery will aide conservation of the critically endangered Hawksbill sea turtle.
+Many other creatures on land and underwater have demonstrated the luminous trait, however this is the first ever observance in a reptile.
+Hopefully Gruber’s discovery will aide conservation; while further promoting greater awareness of the critically endangered Hawksbill sea turtle.

 Sign-Up For The Latest From TGNR

 Sunday Brunch5 months ago